 Add the following to Section 1004 of the Standard Specifications:

-“ 1004.07 Coarse Aggregate for Aggregate Subgrade Improvement.
+“ 1004.07 Coarse Aggregate for Aggregate Subgrade Improvement (ASI).
 The aggregate shall be according to Article 1004.01 and the following.

 (a) Description.
 The coarse aggregate shall be crushed gravel, crushed stone, or crushed concrete.
 In applications where greater than 24 in.
-(600 mm) of subgrade material is required, gravel may be used below the first 12 in (300 mm) of subgrade.
+(600 mm) of ASI material is required, gravel may be used below the top 12 in (300 mm) of ASI.

 (b) Quality.
 The coarse aggregate shall consist of sound durable particles reasonably free of deleterious materials.